Top 12 Cultural Things to Do in Goa: An Alternate Guide!

 Read all my posts about Goa, here!

-Explore old Goa
+Explore old Goa: AN Offbeat experience in North Goa

 In ancient times, Goa was known to be the Rome of the orient!
 Unlike the rest of India, Goa was ruled under the Portuguese colonists.
 At one hand, the time is mired in the bloodshed and massacre of the indigenous Hindu population who took refuge in many riverine islands unless willing to convert to Catholic faith.
 On the other, the Portuguese rulers also also adorned their capital, Velha Goa with the most ornate churches and chapels and courtrooms of grandeur.